Travel Inspo: Copenhagen Designed for Joy

 Jens Galschiøt’s Fuck Q-Park sculpture

 Grassy parks, wild meadows, and shady walking paths make nature accessible and central to daily life in Copenhagen.
-People picnic, nap, read, gather, or simply exist in these pockets of calm.
-What struck me most is how eagerly people embrace the outdoors, especially in a place where sunlight isn’t guaranteed.
+People picnic, nap, read, gather, or simply exist in these pockets of calm, taking full advantage of summer’s warmth and long days, knowing fall and winter aren’t far behind.

 The wild meadows instantly stood out to me, especially coming from Phoenix.
 Those tall, softly colored fields felt like such a refreshing contrast to home.